trueautomation/ta-docs/docs/first-test-capybara-rspec.md

 # Creating your first test in TrueAutomation using Capybara/RSpec

-1. Initialize TrueAutomation project on your machine in the preferred folder. (for details checkout the [Easy Setup Guide](easy_setup.md))
+1. Initialize TrueAutomation project on your machine in the preferred folder. (for details checkout the initializing project [automatically](project-init-automatically.md) or [manually](project-init-manually.md#initializing-javatestng-project)

 2. Open your project in your integrated development environment (IDE)